 In addition, San Francisco Restaurant Week takes place during the second half of January.
 There are an insane amount of restaurants that participate, ten days is not enough!
 You can choose from a $25 two-course lunch, a $40 three-course dinner, an $85 tasting menu.
 Oh, the choices!
 It is a great way to explore San Francisco restaurants without breaking the bank.

 I know beer seems like it belongs squarely in the summer, but in San Francisco, we take beer seriously in the WINTER (hence its own category).
-In January there is the Bay Area Brew Fest, a one-day event which offers unlimited international and domestic beers for just $40.
+In January there is the Bay Area Brew Fest, a one-day event that offers unlimited international and domestic beers for just $40.
 In addition, there are always several food trucks on hand.
 San Francisco food trucks rock!

 For more serious beer drinkers there is Beer Week which takes place in February.
 If you are a beer lover, this is the week to be in San Francisco!
 There are over 100 beer-related events!
 We close the beer festivities with the one-day SF Craft Beer Festival which takes place in March.
 There are 75 breweries and 150 beers.
 This event focuses on limited release and seasonal beers and offers unlimited tastings!